DaanVervacke/diematic-modbus/README.md

 - Your adapter or gateway model, its connection settings, and the command used.
 Replace private addresses or device paths if you prefer.
 - The script output, with `--debug` output and any traceback when a read fails.
-- A few specific comparisons, such as “circuit B night target: panel 17 °C, script 17.0 °C,” plus any differences.
+- A few specific comparisons, such as "circuit B night target: panel 17 °C, script 17.0 °C," plus any differences.
 Say what you could not check.
 - The code version you ran. `git rev-parse HEAD` gives the commit if you cloned the repository.
 For a downloaded archive, give its branch/tag and date.